microfocus-idol/cga-deploy/README.md

 | entity        | entity-indexdb-license-data            | Cache for license information                    |
 | audit         | audit-db-data                          | Audit logs                                       |

-All containers connect to a Docker network called `micro-focus-idol-cga_main`.
-The `micro-focus-idol-cga` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.
+All containers connect to a Docker network called `opentext-idol-cga_main`.
+The `opentext-idol-cga` prefix can be changed using the `COMPOSE_PROJECT_NAME` setting.